RiptGear® Open-Patella Knee Brace Support applies firm adjustable compression around the entire knee reducing pain, inflammation, and tightness.

-Our RiptGear patella knee brace has been designed to alleviate a wide variety of knee pain.
-The Velcro straps can be adjusted to attach anywhere along the front of your knee to give you perfectly customized support.
+Our RiptGear® patella knee brace has been designed to alleviate a wide variety of knee pain.
+The straps can be adjusted to attach anywhere along the front of your knee to give you perfectly customized support.

-Our knee braces are Ideal for walking, running, playing sports, weightlifting, and for use during workouts at the gym.
-The open-patella stabilizer ring makes sure to keep your kneecap in its proper position.
+Our knee braces are ideal for walking, running, playing sports, weightlifting, and for use during workouts.
+The open-patella stabilizer ring keeps your kneecap in its proper position.
 This lowers the risk of injury by guiding the kneecap into its proper position.
-Our model is designed to evenly distribute pressure across the knee and can help with several ligament issues including the MCL, PCL, ACL, and LCL ligaments.
+Our product is designed to evenly distribute pressure across the knee and help with ligament issues including MCL, PCL, ACL, and LCL ligaments.

 Patella Brace Benefits

-• OPEN PATELLA DESIGN – the open design makes sure that your kneecap remains in a comfortable and supported position
+OPEN PATELLA DESIGN – the open design helps your kneecap remain in a comfortable and supported position

-• POST-SURGICAL RECOVERY – our design includes four side stabilizers and four anti-slip compression straps for full support after surgery
+POST-SURGICAL RECOVERY – four side stabilizers and four anti-slip compression straps help with support after surgery

-• ARTHRITIS AND CHRONIC PAIN – sufferers of arthritis and pain can benefit from our fully adjustable compression while still allowing a full range of movement
+ARTHRITIS AND CHRONIC PAIN – arthritis, and pain sufferers can benefit from fully adjustable compression

-• SPORTS INJURIES – injuries are reduced by keeping the knee in a proper tracking position and effectively distributing pressure
+SPORTS INJURIES – injuries can be reduced by keeping the knee in a proper tracking position

 Open Patella Knee Brace

-RiptGear® patella braces help secure and redistribute weight to help an injured knee heal quickly.
-Common customer injuries include twisted knees, ligament injuries, and incorrect ankle-to-knee alignment.
-Our RiptGear® open patella knee support braces are perfect to use for most pain-causing injuries as well as for arthritic pain.
+RiptGear® patella braces help secure and redistribute weight to help an injured knee heal more quickly.
+Common injuries include twisted knees, ligament injuries, and incorrect ankle-to-knee alignment.
+Our RiptGear® open patella knee support braces are a good choice for most pain-causing injuries as well as for arthritic pain.

-Generalized knee pain can have a variety of sources, and many of them can be difficult to pinpoint.
-They include anything from tendinitis in the knee, knee dislocation, runner’s knee, and bursitis.
+Generalized knee pain can have a variety of sources, and many can be difficult to pinpoint.
+They include tendinitis in the knee, knee dislocation, runner’s knee, and bursitis.

 RiptGear® knee braces are well-designed and can handle all of your knee pain issues.
 We designed our top-quality materials to be both supportive as well as comfortable.
-Follow the RICE plan to a full recovery: rest, ice, compression, and elevation.
-Our knee sleeves can help restore your knee to pre-injury levels and eliminate pain.
+Follow the RICE plan to help your body make a full recovery: rest, ice, compression, and elevation.

 When to Wear a Knee Brace

-The most common time to wear a knee brace is when you are having knee pain, or you wish to avoid injuries while playing high-contact sports.
-With certain games, there is a higher chance of knee injury than with other games.
+The most common time to wear a knee brace is when you are having knee pain or when you want to avoid injuries.
+With certain sports, there is a higher chance of knee injury than with other games.

 Knee braces are also worn for rehabilitative purposes.
-One example would be following an ACL injury.
-The proper brace will provide you with a slow and limited movement, allowing you to gradually regain your range of motion without further injury.
-Knee braces can also be helpful for arthritis sufferers because they can help reduce pain and inflammation.
+One example is following an ACL injury.
+The proper brace will provide you with limited movement, allowing you to gradually regain your range of motion without further injury.
+Knee braces can also be helpful for arthritis sufferers because they can stabilize your knee which can help reduce pain and inflammation.

-Our strong supportive patella knee braces are the best-performing knee brace for those who are recovering from injuries or trying to prevent a re-occurring injury.
-They can be used in activities that require repetitive knee motions as you can adjust flex based on the compression straps.
+Our strong, supportive patella knee braces are popular knee brace for those who are recovering from injuries or trying to prevent a reoccurring injury.
+They can be used during activities that require repetitive knee motions and you can adjust the compression and flexibility with the multi-strap system.

 Types of Knee Braces